Want to learn new ways to make extra money?

 The process for opening an account at Discover Bank is simple.
 Again, you’ll need to provide details like your Social Security Number, name, email, etc. Discover Bank’s savings account has no minimum deposit requirements, so you don’t need to transfer any money to fund your account right away.

-BBVA Compass takes it a step further than some other banks by offering a Consumer Switch Kit.
+BBVA takes it a step further than some other banks by offering a Consumer Switch Kit.
 This kit helps you completely switch banks, including setting up direct deposit to your new bank account and checking to make sure all your financial information points to your new bank.

 Steps to Open a Bank Account Online